Question revealed for Australia's first referendum in 24 years – KION546

 The wording of the question will be introduced to Parliament next week, and a parliamentary committee will be formed to consider submissions before a parliamentary vote in June.

-The vote itself is slated for sometime between October and December this year.
+The referendum itself is slated for sometime between October and December this year.

 The government says it’s the country’s best chance to correct the wrongs of the past, committed after the colonization of the land with little regard for the views or welfare of its original inhabitants.